Michal2SAB/DISCORD-NASA-BOT/README.md

-# DISCORD-NASA-BOT
+# A NASA Command Bot for Discord, written in python.
-A NASA Bot for Discord, written in python.

 Uses some of Nasa's public apis and more in near future.

 # FEATURES FOR NOW